ShreyPurohit/dynamic-form-component/README.md

-# Dynamic Form Component
+# Customized Dynamic Form Component

-A highly customizable and easy-to-use dynamic form component built with React, TypeScript, and React Hook Form.
-This component allows you to generate a form dynamically based on an array of field configurations, making it suitable for various use cases.
-Compatible with Tailwind CSS And Bootstrap.
+This package provides a fully customizable dynamic form component for React, built to support various input types and customizable layouts, including support for both Tailwind and Bootstrap.
+Users can pass an array of form fields and control various form behaviors, CSS classes, validation rules, and form submission handlers.

 ## Output
 ![Dynamic Form Output](https://github.com/user-attachments/assets/c7dee211-25c4-4d89-bb80-f06a0618a773)